Top 6 Reasons to Move Backup and Disaster Recovery to the Cloud

 Why Cloud Backup?

 The emergence of cloud technology is changing the data preservation landscape.
-As a result, here are the Top 6 reasons to have your backup and disaster recovery efforts housed on the cloud:
+It's time to create your disaster recovery strategy and know what you are doing when it comes to data backup.
+Here are the Top 6 reasons to have your backup and disaster recovery efforts housed on the cloud:

 1. Cloud backup reduces cost

 First and foremost, a local or on-premise solution often requires an expensive capital investment upfront.
 The price of building and maintaining an on-premises backup infrastructure -- purchasing and maintaining redundant servers and acquiring software licensing -- can be costly.
 On-premise solutions also can have many overlooked costs, such as the time IT teams must invest to actually manage data backups.
 In addition, plans involving local backups are extremely vulnerable to theft (especially by current and former employees) and floods or other disasters.
 The cost of data loss can be crippling both financially and from an operational standpoint.

 Conversely, cloud backup solutions cost less over the short- and long-term.
 Moving your data to the cloud eliminates the need for backup servers, drives, disks, tapes, and other hardware and software.
 This also means that you can say goodbye to the costs of maintaining and repairing hardware, renewing software licenses, and buying disks, tapes and other storage media - not to mention the logistics of getting them off-site.